MichaelCurrin/auto-commit-msg/docs/installation.md

 ## Install extension
+> Instructions for end-users

-See the [Install extension globally](development.md#install-extension-globally) section of the Development doc.
+Follow the [Install extension globally](development.md#install-extension-globally) section of the Development doc.

 ## Installation

-Set up the project in a development environment.
+> Guide for developers

 ### Install system dependencies